foxxdogg/rsschool-cv/cv.md

 * **Discord nickname:** foxxdogg (@foxxdogg)
 ****
 ### About me
 I am a responsible person with strong time-management skills.
 Highly able to learn.
 In people, I appreciate professionalism and honesty.

 I have no experience in web front-end development.
 But I would like to gain some.
 I want to develop myself and learn something new because I lack new challenges and tasks.

 Unfortunately, I have no completed projects.
 At the moment, I am working on a CV project.

-My hobbies are :books:[^1], :runner: [^2], :moneybag: [^3].
+My hobbies are :books:[^1], :runner: [^2],:moneybag: [^3].
 ****
 ### Skills
 * HTML (Basics)